 November 25, 2019 - By Grace Hammerstrom

 The opening of the new Stanford Hospital building was the main spectacle Nov.
 17, when many patients were transferred to rooms there.
-But Stanford Health Care staff also staged well-rehearsed choreography in the original hospital building, situating all the remaining patients to private rooms in reconfigured units.
+But Stanford Health Care staff also staged well-rehearsed choreography in the original hospital building, situating all the remaining patients in reconfigured units.

 After the last of nearly 200 patients had been transferred to the new hospital at 500 Pasteur Drive, staff reorganized the approximately 75 patients staying in the original building at 300 Pasteur Drive.

 As patients were wheeled out, cleaning crews descended on the empty rooms, giving them a thorough going-over.
-Staff members then placed all the patients who remained in the original hospital in private rooms within newly configured units.
+Staff members then placed most of the patients who remained in the original hospital in private rooms.